Wednesday, December 28, 2016

 Fukuoka Day Tours will be providing private, specialized and customized tours for international visitors who wish to see the best and most exciting destinations in Fukuoka that are difficult and in some cases impossible to get to using public transportation.

-Pick up`s and drop off`s at Hotels, Airports and International Cruise Terminals are all complimentary and part of the service.
+Pick up`s and drop off`s at hotels, airports and International cruise terminals are all complimentary and part of the service.
 In the next weeks and months I will be introducing a new website but in the meantime information about the new company can be accessed here and also from the Instagram Page: fukuoka_day_tours

 I am very excited and looking forward to this opportunity to expand my travel services to the inbound market in Japan and especially to the Gateway of Kyushu, Fukuoka.